ChampionApe/pyDbs/README.md

-# _pyDatabases
+# pydb
-Basic database methods
+Basic database methods relying on pandas and scipy (for sparsity).